China–Belarus Industrial Park: Description

 Great Stone Industrial Park is a territorial unit of Belarus with the status of special economic zone and special regime for doing business.

-Park is located 25km from Minsk in the Smolevichi district between the Petrovichi reservoir and Minsk National Airport (MSQ) with total area of 112 sq.km.
+Park is located 25 km from Minsk in the Smolevichi district between the Petrovichi reservoir and Minsk National Airport (MSQ) with total area of 112 km2.

 Park is focused on innovative manufacture with high export potential.
 Currently, Park development is based on high-tech manufactures in the spheres of mechanical engineering, electronics & telecommunication, fine chemistry, biotechnology, pharmaceuticals, new materials, logistics, e-commerce and big data.
 The list is not limited.
 It is possible to say that any eco-friendly and innovative manufacture is welcome to Great Stone Industrial Park.
 According to Alexander Lukashenko, high-tech enterprises from all over the world with the «production of the future» will be concentrated on this territory.

 This area has a special legal regime and incentives unique not only for Belarus, but also for EAEU.
 For instance, company-resident is free from tax on profit for 10 years since first profit is generated.
 Then 50% discount from the existing rate for up to 2062.
 The companies are free from land tax and real estate tax.
 Income tax for Park employees is 9% compared to 13% for the rest of the country.
 Residents are also exempted from customs duties and VAT when importing equipment for project implementation.
 Grandfather clause provides companies with investment protection for 10 years.
 An investor can get land plots on the Park territory for up to 99 years or take it into a private ownership.

 At the very beginning, logistics were an important part of the Park.
 The project on the construction of logistic sub-park is being implemented by the largest owner of ports and vessels in the world - China Merchants Group.
 Nevertheless, Great Stone is not only industrial and logistic area.
 It is going to be eco-city with comfortable living conditions for up to 150,000 citizens.
 Later on, kindergartens, schools, hospitals, shopping malls, sport and recreation centers will be built.

 According to the British newspaper The Financial Times, Belarus plans to attract foreign investors into the project «through tax incentives, liberal laws regarding foreign ownership and a well-educated labour force».

 China–Belarus Industrial Park is the largest industrial park in Europe among the parks established by China.